quii/learn-go-with-tests/context.md

 ## Write the test first

 We'll have to change our existing tests as their responsibilities are changing.
-The only thing our handler is responsible for now is making sure it sends a context through to the downstream `Store` and that it handles the error that will come from the `Store` when it is cancelled.
+The only thing our handler is responsible for now is making sure it sends a context through to the downstream `Store` and that it handles the error that will come from the `Store` when it is canceled.

 Let's update our `Store` interface to show the new responsibilities.